 What we’ve done:

-Our staff and departments are working on setting Specific, Measurable, Achievable, Relevant, and Time-Bound (SMART) goals related to considering IDEA principles in their work.
+Our staff and departments are working on setting Specific, Measurable, Achievable, Relevant, and Time-Bound (SMART) goals related to considering IDEAS principles in their work.
 We continue to update our HR policies and hiring practices to be more inclusive and equitable.
 We are studying our history and reflecting on ways to tell our stories with more balance and acknowledgment of historical wrongs.

-The process does not end here with another public statement.
+The process does not end here with a public statement.
 We are committed to continuing to cultivate a place that is rooted in equity.
 Change takes time and work, but it is work worth doing.